chrissedgwick/LensPop_submm/README.md

 (a) Charles Weiner, 2019, Strong Gravitational Lens Modelling, Master Thesis, The Open University; and

-(b) Chris Sedgwick, Stephen Serjeant, Charles Weiner, 2024, The detection of strongly-lensed submillimetre galaxies (in preparation)
+(b) Chris Sedgwick, Stephen Serjeant, and Charles Weiner, 2024, The detection of strongly-lensed submillimetre galaxies (in preparation)

 ​